 Looking Ahead: What Are We Doing To Fix Air Pollution?

 Air pollution is a significant problem faced by people around the world, and it’s going to take an enormous effort to curb this crisis.
 Luckily, there are some positive movements towards a healthier future.

 World leaders and organizations, like the UN and WHO, are promoting awareness of air pollution through global initiatives.
 For example, the United Nations Environment Programme announced the BreatheLife campaign to end air pollution and dedicated 2019’s World Environment Day to air pollution.
 The goal is to empower people through education and connect cities through air quality monitoring.

 Some governments and organizations are beginning to step up to the plate and deal with one of the biggest challenges to ending air pollution: inadequate and fragmented air quality monitoring data.
 While many governments have outdoor monitoring stations, the air quality data often has low geographical coverage.
 Many governments also don’t share air quality information with other governments, leading to a puzzle-like picture of global air quality.

 Moving forward, some governmental organizations are pledging to tackle air pollution through monitoring and research.
 Efforts like the Plant a Sensor project and other endeavors aim to increase the air quality information available for research to locate and eliminate sources of air pollution.

 Kaiterra is also working to improve air quality data availability through our indoor and outdoor monitoring solutions.
 Leveraging our network of monitors worldwide, we are able to gather accurate air quality data to share with global researchers and scientists.
-Find out more about how Kaiterra is helping to rid the world of air pollution, one and for all, right now.

 Air quality monitoring is the first step towards a healthier, pollution-free future.
 Kaiterra is actively working to help stop air pollution, and we hope you can join the movement in any way you can!